pybind/mgr/volumes: restore from snapshot

 IIRC, the hope was that there would be a "read only clone" mechanism (i.e. a clone but the new share would have a readonly flag set), that would in reality just map the new volume to the proper .snap subdirectory, and we'd only do the full copy on a writable clone.
 I'm not sure whether the Manila clone API ended up in a form that provides that distinction, so that would be something to check.

-#5 Updated by Patrick Donnelly over 1 year ago
+#5 Updated by Patrick Donnelly almost 2 years ago

 - Subject changed from ceph_volume_client: Implementation of the cp method to pybind/mgr/volumes: restore from snapshot